iAmMe27/WoD/CommonIssues.md

 #### Nick Valentine won't talk to me about a missing child!
 You forgot to investigate Vault 111 first.
 You have to do this in order to kickstart the main quest.

+## Additions

+> !WARNING
+>**None of the additions here are officially supported but this information is provided here for easy reference.**

+### I added Ivy, but she has no face
+This is a known issue, we are not sure yet what causes it.

+To fix it, do the following:
+- Open the console and click on Ivy
+- At the top of the console there should now be Ivy's name and her RefID (in brackets)
+- Type in the console: slm RefID (for example: slm A6003491)
+- With Ivy's LooksMenu open, change her Hairstyle to something else, and change it back
+- Ivy's head should now be visible

+> [!TIP]
+> If the solution above does not work for you, you can install the [Wasteland Wonderglue Ivy Patch](https://www.nexusmods.com/fallout4/mods/86384?tab=files).
+>
+> Be aware that doing so is modifying your WoD install.
+Please ask your support questions in wod-support if you modfied your install.